How to Get to the Rome Colosseum

 - Night line that connects you to the Colosseum: the N2.

-What if you are considering using the tourist bus?
+And if you are thinking of using the tourist bus?

-The tourist bus lines connect the main sights of the city (the Colosseum is no exception), have a decent frequency and best of all, two floors, one of them open-air, so you can enjoy the best views while you let yourself go (literally).
-Doesn't that sound so bad?
+Buying a ticket for the tourist bus in Rome is a great idea because this means of transport connects the main tourist spots of the city (the Colosseum could not be less), has a decent frequency and best of all, has two floors, one of them uncovered, so you can enjoy the best views while you let yourself go (literally).
+Doesn't that sound so bad now?

-Cab or Uber, for the laziest (or most practical!)
+Cab or Uber, for the laziest (or the most practical!)

-One of the most universal means of transportation, the cab, also works in Rome.
-It is usually not difficult to find one running or waiting for you at a cab stand (look for them in the main streets or squares of Rome, they are very well signposted).
+One of the most universal means of transport, the cab, also works in Rome.
+It is usually not difficult to find one running or waiting for you at a cab rank (look for them in the main streets or squares of Rome, they are very well signposted).

 Tell the driver what your destination is (and remember to ask him to activate the meter to avoid unpleasant surprises).
 The Colosseum is quite centrally located so it should not cost you too much.
 Just avoid rush hour so that your budget doesn't get out of control.